Q: Josh, how would you define the role of the CIO today and how has it changed over the last three to five years?

 Q: Where do you see the most opportunities emerging in the year ahead?

-Josh: The increasing adoption of Infrastructure as a Service has really been a tipping point for increasing opportunities.
+Josh: The rising adoption of Infrastructure as a Service has really been a tipping point for increasing opportunities.
 The CIO now has the ability to create, shrink, expand and evolve their infrastructure capabilities with the call of an API.

 That puts tremendous capabilities at IT's fingertips.
 What may have taken a significant amount of money and time to build out a large, enterprise-grade application infrastructure, they can now do in minutes with a little bit of code.